nick1udwig/whitelist/README.md

 ## Restricting access

-To restrict access to a particular feature of the provider, say, a poke with a certain mark, branch on the `is-whitelisted` generator.
+To restrict access to a particular feature of the provider, say, a poke with a certain mark, branch on the `is-allowed` generator.
 This is the same pattern as restricting access to a poke to `our` and moons using `team:title`.
 For example, in the pseudocode below, pokes with `%payload` mark are only served to ships belonging to the `whitelist`:

 ```
 ?-    mark
     %payload
-  ?.  (is-whitelisted:wl-lib src.bowl whitelist.state bowl)
+  ?.  (is-allowed:wl-lib src.bowl whitelist.state bowl)
     :: Reject request: not on whitelist.
     ::
     `this